 For the online manual, please allow the following sites.
 (See the Manual and Micro Web Server section further down this guide for more details about the manual.)

-If you use a proxy server, then please see our FAQ for this, as this may need to be configured before you will be able to license successfully.
+If you use a proxy server, then please see our FAQ for this, as this may need to be configured before you will be able to authenticate successfully.

 Ports 80 and 443 are required to run GameMaker Studio 2, so you should also ensure that these are open in any firewall.